-The Master of Science in Intelligence Analysis degree is designed to enhance the analytical skill levels of intelligence analysts, throughout the "greater" intelligence community, to include federal, state, and local criminal intelligence analysts, and contractor analysts.
+The Master of Science in Intelligence Analysis degree is designed to inculcate leadership skills in all levels of the intelligence analysis hierarchy.
+Further, the degree is designed to enhance the analytical skill levels of intelligence analysts, throughout the "greater" intelligence community, to include federal, state, and local criminal intelligence analysts, and contractor analysts.